-Therefore, the Committee proposes requiring transplant programs to apply to the regional review boards (RRBs) to extend a candidate's registration after their initial period if they are supported by VA ECMO, acute circulatory support devices, non-dischargeable LVADs, or intra-aortic balloon pumps.
+There is consensus that, after the initial period of 14 days (or 7 days for VA ECMO), the decision to continue supporting a candidate with a temporary therapy (VA ECMO, acute circulatory support devices, intra-aortic balloon pumps, and non-dischargeable left ventricular assist devices (LVADs)) often becomes a choice rather than a necessity.
+The community criticized the original public comment proposal for incentivizing practitioners to leave their candidates on temporary support for longer than clinically indicated solely to grant their candidates access to the higher statuses.
+Participants at the ISHLT annual conference and the survey responses also largely supported establishing a higher level of review for extending the high urgency statuses related to temporary support.
+Therefore, the Committee proposes requiring transplant programs to apply to the regional review boards (RRBs) to extend a candidate's registration after their initial period if they are supported by VA ECMO, an acute circulatory support device, a non-dischargeable LVAD, or an intra-aortic balloon pump.
 The transplant program must provide the RRB with evidence that the candidate has a contraindication to being transitioned to durable support, and objective evidence of a failure to wean the candidate off the current support.
 The proposal specifies precisely the evidence the transplant program must provide the RRB.